tuxonfire/ansible_notes/ansiblereview.md

 ```
 ######  Creating YAML files.
 Content
-Dictionary: key:value
+Dictionary: a dictionary is represented in a simple key: value form (the colon must be followed by a space)

 Lists: used to represent a list of elements.
-The list are numbered as - item [with a space after - is mandatory]
+The list are numbered as - item [followed by space after - is mandatory]
-cchain values can be used with "" or ''
+chain values can be used with "" or ''

 Doing a syntax check in YAML file:
 ```